ucl-exoplanets/TauREx3_public/README.md

-# TauREx3
+# TauREx 3.0

-TauREx3 is the newest version of the TauREx retrieval code.
+TauREx 3 is the newest version of the TauREx retrieval code.

+Documentation can be found [here](https://taurex3-public.readthedocs.io/en/latest/)

+Current build: 3.0.0-beta

 ## Prerequisites

 * numpy
-    - Specifically **numpy.f2py** to compile Fortran extensions